Touat: Geography

 In addition to water, the rock beneath Tuat contains pockets of natural gas.
-Sonatrach, the Algeria state-owned oil company, is collaborating with foreign companies in joint ventures to exploit these gas reserves.
+Sonatrach, the Algeria state-owned oil company, collaborates with foreign companies in joint ventures to exploit these gas reserves.
 Sonatrach and the China National Oil & Gas Exploration & Development Corporation (CNODC) have constructed a refinery near the village of Sbaa, 40 km north of Adrar.
-This began operating in 2006.
+This refinery began operating in 2006.
 Separate projects led by Gaz de France (GDF Suez) and Total are both scheduled to start supplying gas in 2013.
 A pipeline is being built to connect to Hassi R'Mel.

 To the north of Tuat is Gourara, a similar region also containing oases with date palms irrigated by foggaras.
 The largest town, Timimoun, is 162 km north east of Adrar.

 History

+Saad asserts that Tuat may have been founded by the Malinke of the Mali Empire, based on information from Timbuktu traditionalists and the fact that Tuat always had settlers representing him in Timbuktu.

 The Tuat oases were important in the trans-Saharan trade because of their location at the northern end of the Tanezrouft route.
 Reggane is around 1150 km north of the town of Gao and a similar distance from Timbuktu.
 Caravans from the Sudan would continue northwards to towns such as Sijilmasa or Tlemcen.
+Tuat was a key stopping point on one of the major routes of the trans-Saharan slave trade which brought enslaved people from sub-Saharan Africa via Timbuktu.

+It would be occupied by the Fatimids in 958 during the capture of Sijilmasa, who would establish a ksar by the name of "Tin Ziri", which would then be passed onto the Zirids after the Fatimids moved their capital to Cairo. the Zirids found it difficult to defend the ksar, mostly due to the distance.
+The ksar would be destroyed by the Maghrawa.

 The oases are not mentioned by any of the early Arabic geographers, but it appears that Jews lived in the oases at an early date as a tombstone discovered in a village of the Bouda region has an inscription in Hebrew with a date of 1329.